cakephp/docs/en/development/configuration.rst

 ========================

-While utilizing generic table classes - also called auto-tables - when quickly creating new applications and baking models is useful, generic table class make debugging more difficult at the same time.
+While utilizing generic table classes - also called auto-tables - when quickly creating new applications and baking models is useful, generic table class can make debugging more difficult in some scenarios.

-You can check if any query was fired off from a generic table class via DebugKit by select the history tab, select an HTTP request and then selecting the SQL tab in DebugKit.

-If that is not sufficient, you can throw an exeception if CakePHP is implicitly working off a generic ``Cake\ORM\Table`` instead of your ``App\ORM\ConcreteTable`` class like so::
+You can check if any query was emitted from a generic table class via DebugKit via the SQL panel in DebugKit.
+If you're still having trouble diagnosing an issue that could be caused by auto-tables, you can throw an exeception when CakePHP implicitly uses a generic ``Cake\ORM\Table`` instead of your concrete class like so::

     // In your bootstrap.php
     use Cake\Event\EventManager;
     use Cake\Network\Exception\InternalErrorException;

     EventManager::instance()->on('Model.initialize', function($event) {
         $subject = $event->getSubject();
         if (get_class($subject === 'Cake\ORM\Table') {